-The configuration software requires installation prior to use.
-Simply run Setup from the CD labeled "CDR-9150 Tools" or copy it onto another drive.
+The configuration software does not require an installation.
+Simply run it from the CD labeled "CDR-915 Tools" or copy it onto another drive.
 Start the program by locating and double-clicking on the "Programmer" icon.
 This will launch the configuration program and display the screen below.